tobytwigger/laravel-settings/docs/_docs/create-settings.md

 - The form field for the setting (using the [form schema generator](https://tobytwigger.github.io/form-schema-generator/))

-For smaller apps, you can use simple anonymous setting keys to get going quickly.
-These require less boilerplate code to get running, but it's up to you to manage the keys and make sure you don't re-use any.
+For smaller apps, you can use simple anonymous settings to get going quickly.
+These require less boilerplate code to get running, but it's up to you to keep track of the keys and make sure you don't re-use any.

 For larger apps, or as your app grows, you can migrate over to using class-based settings.
 These give you more control over your settings and their appearance and use, whilst also leveraging your IDE to give you typehinting for available